 Social Justice

-Each section contains subsections which are all organized according to a similar structure, namely a statement of the general principle applicable to that section, followed by the requirements which have to be followed by the operators.
+Each section contains subsections that are organized according to a similar structure, namely a statement of the general principle applicable to that section, followed by the requirements that have to be followed by the operators.
 The requirements are the minimum requirements that an operation must meet to be certified organic.
 All of the standards applicable to the particular farm and enterprise must be met before the operation may be certified as organic.

 Technical terms are explained in the section on definitions below.